Michael has a broad commercial practice in line with Chambers’ profile, with an emphasis on commercial, insolvency, property and construction matters.

 Recent work has included:

-- Being led by Queen’s Counsel (David Lewis QC) in respect of a franchising dispute turning on contractual construction.
+- Being led by King’s Counsel (David Lewis KC) in respect of a franchising dispute turning on contractual construction.

-- Drafting pleadings for and successfully appearing on behalf of a multinational energy provider in respect of various claims made against it by account holders.
+- Regularly drafting pleadings for and successfully appearing on behalf of a multinational energy provider in respect of various claims made by it or against it, both at the consumer and commercial level.

 - Advising in respect of a defective stock transfer transaction between founding members of a start-up company.